-- 1 egg
+- 1 large egg

-- 3 tbsp light mayonnaise
+- 3 Tablespoons light mayonnaise

-- 2 tbsp lemon juice
+- 2 Tablespoons lemon juice

-- 2 tbsp chopped fresh parsley
+- 2 Tablespoons chopped fresh parsley

-- 1 tbsp Old Bay seasoning
+- 2 - 3 teaspoons Old Bay seasoning

 - 3 cloves garlic, minced

-- 4 5-oz cans tuna (total drained weight 16 oz)
+- 4 5-ounce cans tuna (total drained weight 16 ounces)

-- 5 tbsp breadcrumbs, panko or regular
+- 5 Tablespoons breadcrumbs, panko or regular

-- 2 tbsp diced onion
+- 2 Tablespoons diced onion

-- Lemon wedges, for serving
+- Lemon wedges for serving

-- Healthy tartar sauce, for serving
+- Healthy tartar sauce for serving

 - Scoop mixture into a one-quarter cup measuring cup, pressing it into the cup to pack it in as densely as you can.
 Invert the measuring cup over the baking sheet and tap on the bottom until the tuna cake releases.
 If any pieces of the tuna cake separate during the process, just press them back in.
 Repeat for the remaining mixture (I get 10 cakes).